The Shuffle mask randomly shuffles the rows within one or more columns.

 If you use the Deterministic setting then then DataVeil shall attempt to shuffle the rows in exactly the same order upon each execution of this mask.
 For the order to be predictable the following must be true:

 - Properties of the table must be the same on each masking execution

 - The table contains the same number of rows on each masking execution

-- Please note that there is no guarantee that each execution will shuffle into the same order.
+Please note that there is no guarantee that Deterministic mode will shuffle into the same order on each execution.
 This is because the order is determined by a pseudo random number function and if there is a sufficiently large number of rows in the table then it is possible that this randomization function may return duplicate numbers and therefore the order of rows that share the duplicate numbers are unpredictable.
 Therefore the precise shuffle repeatability is more likely on tables with smaller row counts (such as in the order of several thousand or less).